Sorooshi/DD/README.md

 Published by PloS One Journal.

-- The first artificial intelligence-based solution with robust results to detect dyslexia from eye-movement data of first-grade to sixth-grade Russian-speaking school students.
+- The first artificial intelligence-based solution with robust results to detect dyslexia from eye-movement data of first- to sixth-grade Russian-speaking school students.

 - A comprehensive study of the performance and hyperparameter fine-tuning of ten classifications and seven regression algorithms.

 - Propose the first largest eye-movement data set in this area of research consisting of three discrete target values and a continuous one.

-- Determine the importance of features in detecting dyslexia which is aligned with domain knowledge.
+- Determine the importance of features in detecting dyslexia which is partially aligned with domain knowledge.

+##### Purpose of the repo:
+This repository was developed as part of our AI-related research to address the research question.

+- Using this repository for commercial purposes/non-academic/non-research requires receiving official permission from HSE University authorities.
+The people who violate this will be treated according to rules and regulations.

 If you use this repository, e.g., our code, data, etc., for non-commercial purposes, please cite us: